-There has been quite a bit of research published on dog temperament in the last couple of decades.
+There has been quite a bit of research published on Labrador temperament in the last couple of decades.
 As a result our knowledge and understanding of temperament in Labradors and other dogs has grown.

 Measuring Labrador temperament

 Some studies have been carried out on guide dogs.
 Their findings are often relevant to Labradors because most guide dogs are either Labradors or Labrador mixes.
 Studies on guide dogs have come up with useful results.
 For example, they’ve shown that temperament assessments carried out on dogs at a year old can be reliable predictors of the dog’s ability to respond to training and work.
 And temperament evaluations are often used by dog rescue organizations in order to provide a good match when re-homing dogs in their care

 Differences in temperament between dog breeds

 Studies show that there are measurable differences in personality traits between different groups of dogs.
 One aspect of canine temperament or personality that has the most serious impact on people, is aggression.

 In 2016 The Independent, a UK newspaper, ran a story in which they revealed the shock news that the Labrador was the dog ‘most likely to bite’ in the UK.
-Unfortunately, this article was confusing readers by taking information from a report about personal injury claims and the dogs causing them, instead of looking at the proportion of dogs of any breed that actually bit someone.
+Unfortunately, this article was confusing readers by taking information from a report about personal injury claims and the dogs causing them.
+It’s more accurate to investigate the proportion of dogs of any breed that actually bit someone.

 Essentially, the dogs blamed for biting, were dogs that happened to be popular.
 The fact of course, is that a proportion of all dogs will bite.
-And the more popular a dog breed is, the more dog bites will be reported for that breed.
+The more popular a dog breed is, the more dog bites will be reported for that breed.
 That does not mean that individuals of that breed have an increased chance of biting someone.

-Many people campaigning to stop dog breeds being labelled as ‘biters’ or ‘dangerous’ and are encouraging aggression to be regarded specifically as a ‘man made’ issue, caused by poor socialization.
+Many people are campaigning to stop dog breeds being labelled as ‘biters’ or ‘dangerous’.
+They are encouraging aggression to be regarded specifically as a ‘man made’ issue, caused by poor socialization.
 Like so many issues however, this one is not straightforward.
 Studies have shown that distinctive differences in dog temperament do exist between different breeds.

 A 2008 study showed that Dachshunds, Chihuahuas and Jack Russell Terriers were more likely to show aggression towards both strangers and their owners.
-While Australian Cattle Dogs were more likely to show aggression to strangers, and American Cocker Spaniels and Beagles were the most likely to show aggression towards their own owners.
+Australian Cattle Dogs were more likely to show aggression to strangers.
+American Cocker Spaniels and Beagles were the most likely to show aggression towards their own owners.

 The effects of aggression will depend on the size and biting style of the dog.
-Which is why dog bite studies show that some breeds of dog are more likely to kill or cause serious injury than others.
+This is why dog bite studies show that some breeds of dog are more likely to kill or cause serious injury than others.
 In a 12 year period between 2005 and 2016 for example, 392 Americans were killed by dogs.
-And despite many dog breeds being numerically great then Pitbulls, it was Pitbulls which accounted for 65% of those deaths.
+Despite many dog breeds being numerically greater than Pitbulls, it was Pitbulls which accounted for 65% of those deaths.
 Pitbulls are a banned breed in some countries, including the UK

 Don’t have nightmares by the way, the National Safety Council estimates that your risk of being bitten by a dog is still less than 1 in 100,000.
-And by choosing your dog carefully and socialising him thoroughly as a puppy, you can reduce this risk further.
+And by choosing your dog carefully and socializing him thoroughly as a puppy, you can reduce this risk further.

 What is Labrador temperament like?

 Labradors are generally well known for their equable and friendly nature.
 This is not a myth.
-Despite the Independent’s scary article, that 2008 study I mentioned above also showed that Labradors were among the least aggressive dog breeds, both toward both humans and other dogs.
+Despite the Independent’s scary article, that 2008 study I mentioned above also showed that Labradors were among the least aggressive dog breeds.
+This includes aggression toward both humans and other dogs.
 So you can rest easy on that score.